Universal social protection: achievements, challenges and opportunities

 The members of the Global Partnership for Universal Social Protection to Achieve the Sustainable Development Goals (USP2030) have made a call on all countries and international partners to support the global commitment to implement nationally appropriate social protection systems and measures for all, including floors (SDG 1.3) by 2030.
 Actions include coordinating country support to strengthen national social protection systems, documenting country experiences, providing evidence on financing options, and fostering advocacy for universal social protection.

-This webinar will focus on progress towards the achievement of Universal Social Protection by exploring country-based experiences and their main challenges from design to implementation.
-Following the first webinar of this series, participants will be invited to address the different views and controversial issues around the achievement of Universal Social Protection.
-Here some of the most prominent issues will be explored in a more practical way, through case studies and examples.
+This webinar has focused on progress towards the achievement of Universal Social Protection by exploring country-based experiences and their main challenges from design to implementation.
+Following the first webinar of this series, participants were invited to address the different views and controversial issues around the achievement of Universal Social Protection.
+Here some of the most prominent issues were explored in a more practical way, through case studies and examples.

-Indonesia - Mr Maliki, Director of Population Planning and Social Security, Ministry of Minister for Population and Labor (BAPPENAS)
+Indonesia - Mr Maliki, Director for Population Planning and Social Protection, Ministry of National Development Planning/National Development Planning Agency (BAPPENAS)

 Kenya - Ms Cecilia Mbaka, Head of National Social Protection Secretariat, State Department of Social Protection

 Brazil - Mr Rafael Osorio, Senior Research Coordinator (IPC-IG) and Researcher at the Institute for Applied Economic Research (Ipea)